-and have reasonable grounds to you may

-believe that evidential material relating enter and search that vehicle without
+and have reasonable grounds to you may believe that evidential material relating to the offence for which they enter and search that vehicle were arrested is in a vehicle without warrant.

-to the offence for which they were warrant.

-arrested is in a vehicle

 (s84)

 Note: This search power may only be used by the person making the arrest.
 The power cannot be delegated to another constable for any reason (e.g. while the arresting constable is processing/interviewing the arrested person).
 However, other officers can assist the constable at the search scene.